The 9th IRIS workshop was held from 25-29 June 2018 in Göttingen, Germany at the Max Planck Institute for Solar System Research (MPS).

-The main goal for this upcoming meeting is to enhance the collaborative efforts that use IRIS together with ground-based observatories, in the visible, infrared and radio.
-Special emphasis will be paid to the upcoming facilities of DKIST, Parker Solar Probe and Solar Orbiter, and to the recent solar observations with ALMA.
+The main goal for this meeting was to enhance the collaborative efforts that use IRIS together with ground-based observatories, in the visible, infrared and radio.
+Special emphasis was paid to the upcoming facilities of DKIST, Parker Solar Probe and Solar Orbiter, and to the recent solar observations with ALMA.

-Traditionally, modeling of the solar atmosphere has played a central role at IRIS workshops, and this one will be no exception.
+Traditionally, modeling of the solar atmosphere has played a central role at IRIS workshops, and this one was no exception.

 - Fundamental physical processes and modeling